Planning a road trip? Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

-Let’s not bury our lead.
+Let’s not bury our lede.
 Two words: Lamborghini.
 SUV.
 If money is no object and you’re a fan of very, very, very fast road trips, you can stop reading now.
-The all-new 2019 Lamborghini Urus is likely the only road trip car on your wish list.
+The 2019 Lamborghini Urus is likely the only road trip car on your wish list.
 The company’s (pretty much) first foray into the SUV market is a dramatic one.
 The angular Urus boasts a steeply raked roofline, sleek LED lighting, and huge 22- or 23-inch wheels stuffed inside jagged hexagonal wheel wells.
 This is an SUV that will not be mistaken for any other.
-Oh, and the Italian manufacturer promises a top speed of 190 miles per hour, making it the fastest production SUV on the planet.
+It’s neither practical nor affordable for most mortal men, but who really cares with a twin-turbo, 4-liter V8 under the hood?
+The 641 horsepower push the Urus to a top speed of 190 miles per hour, making it the fastest production SUV on the planet.
 If you’ve ever wanted to take a 36-hour, coast-to-coast road trip, your ride is ready.

 Jeep Cherokee XJ

-Over the years, most SUVs — even hardcore models — have softened as manufacturers realize their customers rarely if ever venture off-road.
-Case in point: the latest generation of Jeep Cherokee shares its platform with the Dodge Dart.
-(For shame …) But the older Jeep Cherokee XJ is the SUV for SUV purists who plan to spend as much — maybe a little more — time off the pavement than on.
+Over the years, most SUVs — even hardcore models — have softened as manufacturers realize their customers rarely choose to venture off-road.
+Case in point: The latest generation of the Jeep Cherokee shares its platform with the previous generation Dodge Dart.
+(Let the horror of that statement really sink in …) But the older Jeep Cherokee XJ is the SUV for purists who plan to spend as much — maybe a little more — time off the pavement as on.
 Don’t let the fact that it’s dated dissuade you.
 That just means you can find an older model for a song.
-Plus, replacement and aftermarket parts are readily available, it has plenty of room for your gear and friends, and the bulletproof 4.0-liter engine will run forever with proper care.
+Plus, replacement and aftermarket parts are readily available, it has plenty of room for your gear and friends, and the bulletproof 4.0-liter engine will probably outlast you.

 “Which 911?” you may be asking.
-Fair question, but we’re not picky as long as it’s a cabriolet.
-Hardcore enthusiasts will tsktsk anything but a hardtop, but, for pure road trip fun, it’s either a convertible or nothing.
+Fair question.
+We’re not picky as long as it’s a Carrera 4S Cabriolet.
+Hardcore enthusiasts will tsk tsk anything but a hardtop but, for pure road trip fun, it’s either a convertible or nothing.
 Honestly, almost any model of the modern Porsche 911 will do as it’s still among the best sports cars to balance performance, handling, convenience, and comfort.
-It even seats four, although we’d recommend using the cafeteria tray-sized rears for storage or “friends” you don’t like much.
+It even seats four, although we’d recommend using the cafeteria-tray-sized rears for storage or “friends” you don’t like much.
 For a legit sports car, it’s a damn-near-perfect everyday driver which is what also makes it a fantastic road tripper.

 Mazda MX-5 Miata

-If you’re incredulous as to how anyone could list the Honda Element and Porsche 911 on the same list of greatest road tripping cars of all time, stay with me.
-The now-discontinued (as of 2011) Element never gained mass appeal, thanks in large part to its love-it-or-hate-it, delivery van-inspired design.
-But that’s precisely what makes it a great road tripping vehicle.
+If you’re incredulous as to how anyone could place the Honda Element and Porsche 911 on the same list of greatest road tripping cars of all time, stay with me.
+The now-discontinued (as of 2011) Element never gained mass appeal, due in large part to its love-it-or-hate-it delivery-van-inspired design.
+But, that’s precisely what makes it a great road tripping vehicle.
 By “great,” we mean “practical.”
-The entire cargo space is dead flat with an industrial floor liner that can be hosed down when needed.
+The rear cargo space is dead flat with an industrial floor liner that can be hosed down when needed.
 That means you can pack a lot more than you’d expect inside the deceptively roomy cargo space, especially with the two rear seats removed.
-The four seats can also be configured into a single bed of sorts, which is ideal for couples.
+Plus, it tackles sand, mud, dirt, and any other caked-on bits of nature with ease.
+The four seats can also be configured into a single — albeit bumpy — bed of sorts, which is ideal for car camping couples.
 Spring for the AWD model for better traction and a standard rear sunroof for campsite stargazing.

 Land Rover Defender

-If you want all the legendary badassery of the Land Rover brand without the frilly techno-gadgetry of the company’s newest models, it doesn’t get any more perfect than the classic Land Rover Defender.
+If you want all the legendary badassery of the Land Rover brand without the frilly techno-gadgetry of the company’s newest models, it doesn’t get any better than the classic Land Rover Defender.
 This truck’s long history stretches back more than a century, and most enthusiasts regard it as the best, most off-road-capable truck ever built.
-Whether trekking over mountains, on safari in Africa, or across chest-high whitewater rapids, the Defender is designed to go almost literally anywhere you need it to go.
+Whether trekking over mountains, on safari in Africa, or fording chest-high whitewater rapids, the Defender is designed to go literally almost anywhere you need it to go.
 If you’re planning to spend any significant time off-roading on your next road trip, look no further.

 Classic Volkswagen Camper Van